blakedemarest/bedrot-data-lake/README.md

   - `raw/` — Raw ETL helpers/utilities
 - `staging/` — **Data cleaning, validation, and transformation zone**.
 Where data is standardized, quality-checked, and joined/aggregated.
 All transformations and schema enforcement occur here.
 Next step: move to `curated` for business use.
 - `tests/` — Automated tests

 ---

+### Meta Ads Data Cleaner: `metaads_tidy.py`

+- **Purpose:**
+  - Loads the most recent Meta Ads dump from the landing zone automatically (no manual folder selection needed).
+  - Reads all raw JSON files (`ads.json`, `adsets.json`, `campaigns.json`, `insights.json`, `campaigns.json`).
+  - Converts key metrics (`spend`, `impressions`, `clicks`, `reach`, `cpc`, `ctr`, `frequency`) to numeric types for analysis and cleaning.
+  - Prints loaded dataframe shapes for quick sanity checking.

+- **How it works:**
+  - Uses `PROJECT_ROOT` from `.env` for robust path resolution.
+  - Always selects the latest timestamped Meta Ads dump folder in `landing/`.
+  - Designed for easy extension (add more cleaning, joins, or exports as needed).

+- **Benefits:**
+  - Zero manual path edits needed—safe for automation and batch runs.
+  - Ensures all metrics are numeric for downstream analytics and reporting.
+  - Can be adapted for other data sources with similar folder conventions.

+---